pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Furthermore, there's no rules for how a type must impl both a subtrait and a supertrait.
+Furthermore, there are no rules for how a type must impl both a subtrait and a supertrait.
 It can use the methods from either in the impl of the other.

 ```rust
 trait Supertrait {